or — how to be one

 - Writing documentation (yes — this is as important as writing your code).

-- Adjusting your VCS systems so that the release schedule can be served better.
+- Adjusting your VCS systems so that you can serve the release schedule better.

 - Identifying potential issues with the business or the technical decisions being made and discussing them.